 Before we talk further about food and mood, let’s define what mood is.
 Mood is most simplistically defined as a feeling.
 It’s the emotions you feel at any given time and these are seen as temporary states of being.
-Mood can contribute to and can be affected by mental health when looking at mental health not as a synonym for mental illness, but rather it’s definition of mental wellbeing.
+Mood can contribute to and can be affected by mental health when looking at mental health, not as a synonym for mental illness, but rather it’s the definition of mental wellbeing.
 That’s not to say it can’t be a part of mental illness though since there are mood disorders such as depression.
 So, when talking about mood it can be difficult to separate the two, especially with the desire to have longer-lasting good moods.

 Food Affects Mood: It’s Science

 Similar to how healthier foods can have positive effects on your body, they can also have positive effects on the mind (see Best Foods for Mental Health).
 How is that possible?
 Our bodies are simply better equipped to absorb natural, healthy foods.
-Those same healthy foods also contribute to and promote the development of brain chemicals that regulate our mood, such as serotonin and dopamine.
+Those same healthy foods also contribute to and promote the development of brain chemicals that regulate our moods, such as serotonin and dopamine.

 Serotonin and dopamine are neurotransmitters linked to mood and feelings.
 In particular, serotonin is known for mood management and dopamine goes hand-in-hand with pleasure.
 Therefore, it only makes sense that finding foods that promote those two brain chemicals would be a mood booster.